Your resume has been whipped into shape and it’s ready to go to the top of every recruiter’s pile.

 Let’s do a rundown of the key takeaways you’ve got from this post.

 Remember how long should a cover letter be?
-Your perfect cover letter should fill one side of A4 paper.
+Your perfect cover letter should fill one side of an A4/Letter paper.

-Doing research about the company, person, and the role before starting creating your cover letter will be really helpful.
+Doing research about the company, person, and role before starting to create your cover letter will be really helpful.

 With your research, you can personalize your cover letter and use the name of the exact person who will read it.
 You can also target the experience you highlight based on what the company actually needs.